wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

 = 1.3.3.7 =
+* Updated the [Admin Page Framework](http://wordpress.org/plugins/admin-page-framework/) library to v2.1.7.2.
+* Fixed the warning: `Strict standards: Declaration of ... should be compatible with ...`.
-* Fixed a security issue in the plugin admin pages.
+* Fixed a possible security issue in the plugin admin pages.
 * Fixed a possible issue caused by locked transients that could prevent caches from updating.

 = 1.3.3.6 - 01/15/2014 =